Are you thinking of living in Chelmsford?

 With such a range of exceptional education institutions within Chelmsford, it is understandable why the city is as popular as it is for families.

-Areas such as Moulsham, Melbourne and Springfield have slightly higher crime rates, with most of recorded crimes being either violent or anti-social incidents.
+Areas such as Moulsham, Melbourne and Springfield have slightly higher crime rates, with most of the recorded crimes being either violent or anti-social incidents.

-However the majority of areas in Chelmsford and the surrounding towns are safe places to live.
+However, the majority of areas in Chelmsford and the surrounding towns are safe places to live.

 Known historically as the home and birthplace of radio, Chelmsford has a tradition of being a pioneer.